matter-labs/zksync/docs/upgrade_mechanism.md

 ### Proxy

-`Proxy` is an interim contract between caller and real implementation of contract.
+`Proxy` is an interim contract between the caller and the real implementation of the contract.

 ```sol
 /// @title Proxy Contract
 contract Proxy is Upgradeable, UpgradeableMaster, Ownable
 ```

-**Note: storage of this contract will be a context in which all processes of target will work.** Proxy will store address of its **target** at the storage slot with index `keccak256("target")`.
+**Note: storage of this contract will be a context in which all processes of the target will work.** Proxy will store address of its **target** at the storage slot with index `keccak256("target")`.

-As Proxy implements Upgradeable it can change its target, but only `master` can do it.
+As Proxy implements Upgradeable, it can change its target, but only `master` can do it.

 Proxy have a fallback function: